meedan/meedan.code/_posts/2016-06-29-evolution-meedans-software-stack.md

 It was a natural genesis.
 In the beginning, Meedan’s only software consisted of an innovative news curation system that published article headers and user comments in English/Arabic translation.
 The web app had been hand-crafted in PHP by a small team of capable coders, and was hosted on a single, physical server located in Portland, which was managed by a part-time sysadmin.
 It worked great.

-{% include image.html url="/images/evolution-image_0.jpg" description="Meedan's first news app." %}
+{% include image.html url="/images/evolution-image_0.jpg" description="Meedan's first news app, circa 2010." %}

 Today, 6 years later, we are running a clusterable, containerized, code-generated, continuously-integrated deployment of 2 separate user-facing products, each with a backend made of multiple microservices, and supporting multiple front-end platforms.
 Whoa buzzword overdose!
 Beyond the hype, though, we gradually evolved to such an architecture out of necessity, with many stops and trials along the way from monolithic to distributed.